dirmeier/netReg/README.md

 [![codecov](https://codecov.io/gh/dirmeier/netReg/branch/master/graph/badge.svg)](https://codecov.io/gh/dirmeier/netReg)
 [![bioc](https://bioconductor.org/shields/years-in-bioc/netReg.svg)](https://bioconductor.org/packages/release/bioc/html/netReg.html)

-Network-penalized generalized linear models in `R`.
+Generalized linear models combined with network penalties.
 Now with `TensorFlow`.

 ## Introduction

-`netReg` is an R implementation of a network-regularized linear regression model.
-Graph prior knowledge, in the form of biological networks, is being incorporated into the loss function of a linear model which allows better estimation of regression coefficients.
+`netReg` implements generalized linear models that use network penalties for regularization.
+Network regularization uses graphs or trees to incorporate information about interactions of covariables, or responses, into the loss function of a GLM.
+Ideally this allows better (i.e., lower variance) estimation of regression coefficients.

 From version `v1.9.0` on, we use `TensorFlow` instead of custom `C++` and `Dlib` which allowed deleting of major parts of the code base.
 Some matrix operations are still done in `RcppArmadillo`.

-For isntance, in R, you could fit a network-regularized model like that:
+For instance, in R, you could fit a network-regularized model like that:

 ``` r
 > X <- matrix(rnorm(10*5), 10)